Connect to a MySQL semi-sync cluster

-- graphical tools for database management: phpMyAdmin, MySQL Workbench, Sequel Pro and others;
+graphical database management tools: phpMyAdmin , MySQL Workbench, Sequel Pro, and others;

-The number of connections for a cluster is limited by the amount of RAM.
+The number of connections for the cluster is limited by the amount of RAM.

 Connection ports